 "You are easily satisfied.
 Lupin is hardly over-taxing you - I would expect first-years to be able to deal with Red Caps and Grindylows."

-Grindylows are found throughout Britain and Ireland.
-They can be found in the lake on the grounds of Hogwarts.
+Grindylows are found throughout Britain and Ireland, including the lake on the grounds of Hogwarts in Scotland.
 Pale green in colour, these water demons have sharp horns, pointed fangs and brittle spindly fingers.
 Grindylows show aggression towards humans, wizards or Muggles, but merpeople have been known to domesticate them.

 Colbert, David.
 "The Hidden Myths in Harry Potter."
 New York: St. Martin's Griffin, 2005.
 Print.